 So how does this apply to the back?
 Well, I am glad you asked.

-There are two common scenarios that causes unwanted stress on that low back.
+There are two common scenarios that causes unwanted stress on your low back.

 Like we said before your body will find that mobility somewhere in order to complete a task that your brain may have for you.
 This puts added stress on the back (lumbar spine).